James Oviatt Building: In popular culture

+In the 1943 novel The Lady in the Lake by Raymond Chandler, the fictional "Treloar Building" on Olive Street near Sixth, with its "vast black and gold lobby" and elegant style, is often taken as a description of the Oviatt Building.

 A feature-length documentary on the Oviatt Building's history was directed by Seth Shulman and written/produced by Marc Chevalier in 2008.

 In 2015, the exterior of the Cicada was used as the exterior for the fictional Hotel Cortez on American Horror Story: Hotel.

-The Cicada featured in various films such as Bruce Almighty and the Oscar-winning Mank.
+The Cicada featured in various films such as Bruce Almighty, Don't Worry Darling and the Oscar-winning Mank.

+Under the Rose Productions, an LA based theatre company produced an immersive play entitled “Castle in the Sky”, loosely based on James Oviatt’s residency in the top floor penthouse apartment during prohibition.
+A short making of documentary is included as bonus material with the feature-length documentary.